In this section:

 |Name||In this text box, specify the scope name.|

-in the Scope Language Syntax Reference subsection.
-The following elements and structures are used:
+The following elements and structures can be used:

 Storing empty or incorrect patterns is not allowed.
 In such cases, you will be prompted with the Syntax Error warning.

 |Include||Click this button to have the selected element included in the scope.